kamz8/Laravel_admin/readme.md

 This is simple way how to make Laravel Admin panel.

-This version have simple user role system.
+This version has simple user role system.